Codingpieces/Codingpieces.github.io/README.md

 # Codingpieces.github.io
-just a page to make werd things and learn
+just a page to make weird things and learn